-How we can contribute to sustainability
+How to contribute to sustainability

 Before we performed these calculations, it seemed like it would take a large group of people to emit 1 tonne of CO2, but now we have realised the significant individual impact of our actions.